Alamofire/Alamofire/Documentation/AdvancedUsage.md

 Once subscribed, this chain of transformations will make the first request and then create a publisher for a second, finishing when the second request has finished.

 > As with all Combine usage, care must be taken to ensure that subscriptions are cancelled early by maintaining the lifetime of the `AnyCancellable` tokens returned by functions like `sink`.
 If a request is cancelled prematurely, the response's error will be set to `AFError.explicitlyCancelled`.

+#### `DownloadResponsePublisher`
+Alamofire also offers a `Publisher` for `DownloadRequest`s, `DownloadResponsePublisher`.
+Its behavior and capabilities are the same as `DataResponsePublisher`.

+Like most `DownloadRequest`'s response handlers, `DownloadResponsePublisher` reads `Data` from disk to perform serialization, which can impact system performance if reading a large amount of `Data`.
+It's recommend you use `publishUnserialized()` to receive just the `URL?` that the file was downloaded to and perform your own read from disk for large files.

+#### `DataStreamPublisher`
+`DataStreamPublisher` is a `Publisher` for `DataStreamRequest`s.
+Like `DataStreamRequest` itself, and unlike Alamofire's other `Publisher`s, `DataStreamPublisher` can return multiple values serialized from `Data` received from the network, as well as a final completion event.
+For more information on how `DataStreamRequest` works, please see our [detailed usage documentation](https://github.com/Alamofire/Alamofire/blob/master/Documentation/Usage.md#streaming-data-from-a-server).

 ## Network Reachability
 The `NetworkReachabilityManager` listens for changes in the reachability of hosts and addresses for both Cellular and WiFi network interfaces.